 “So evocative” SIMON JENKINS

-The final volume of Miklos Banffy’s panoramic trilogy of the dying years of the Habsburg empire.
+The second volume of Miklos Banffy’s panoramic trilogy of the dying years of the Habsburg empire.

-Volume three of the epic, sweeping and wholly immersive trilogy that began with They Were Counted, and continued with They Were Found Wanting.
+Part two of the trilogy that began with They Were Counted, and ends with They Were Divided.

 Translated from the Hungarian by Patrick Thursfield and Katalin Banffy-Jelen

 With a Foreword by Patrick Leigh-Fermor